linea-it/pz-compute/doc/dp2/dp2_stage2_estimate_instructions_full.md

 ## 6. Create the Slurm array script

 Create a small array-job runner.
-Each array task processes exactly one parquet file and writes one HDF5 output file.
+Each array task processes exactly one parquet file, converts it to a temporary HDF5 input, and writes one final HDF5 output file.
 The output path preserves the input directory structure below the DP2 dataset root, replacing `.parquet` with `.hdf5`.

 ```bash
 cd "$PZ_APOLLO_RUN"